Available Degrees

 • Photonics Instrumentation & Metrology

-Sensors are omnipresent in our modern world.
-To give just a few examples: in the environment, they aim to detect and quantify the presence of pollutants in water or the atmosphere; in medicine, they allow 2D or even 3D imaging of the eye, arteries, or the early diagnosis of diseases.
-The most recent and efficient sensors are for the most part based on electronic or optical/photonic components without us even knowing it.
-In this context of an ever increasing and more challenging demand, the Master IDIL "Photonic & Electronic Sensors for Environment and Health" intends to train highly qualified personnel in the field of electronic and photonic sensors, with an orientation towards applications in environment and health, based on long stays in research laboratories.
-Graduates will then be able to choose to complete their training in order to become researchers in the public or private sectors, responsible for the development of new systems opening up the field of possibilities for the future.
+Sensors are ubiquitous in our modern world.
+To give just a few examples: in environmental applications, they are used to detect and quantify the presence of pollutants in water or the atmosphere; in medicine, they enable 2D or even 3D imaging of the eye and arteries, as well as the early diagnosis of diseases.
+The most recent and efficient sensors are largely based on electronic or optical/photonic components, often without us even realizing it.
+In this context of ever-increasing and more demanding needs, the IDIL Master’s program “Photonic & Electronic Sensors for Environment and Health” aims to train highly qualified professionals in the field of electronic and photonic sensors, with a focus on applications in the environment and health sectors, through extended placements in research laboratories.
+Graduates will then be able to choose to continue their training to become researchers in the public or private sectors, responsible for developing new systems that open up a wide range of possibilities for the future.

-The training is supported by the Institute of Electronics and Systems, a research laboratory of international scope in the field of sensors and photonics.
-Under the supervision of renowned researchers, you will learn to master the most up-to-date experimental techniques that will enable you to design and manufacture lasers, sensors, detectors and other key components using state-of-the-art technological equipment, including the application of components, particularly in the fields of environment and health.
+The program is supported by the Institute of Electronics and Systems, a world-class research laboratory specializing in sensors and photonics.
+Under the guidance of renowned researchers, you will learn to master the latest experimental techniques, enabling you to design and manufacture lasers, sensors, detectors, and other key components using state-of-the-art equipment, with a particular focus on applications in the fields of the environment and health.

 Contact: